 “This makes the program ideal for adults who want to get ahead in life, but who cannot take classes during the day,” explains Dave Leonard, Assistant Professor of Industrial Technology.
 “We’re very excited about being able to offer adults this option.”

-The intention of the Associate in Applied Science (AAS) degree in computer-aided design is to prepare students for immediate employment as computer-aided designers or CAD technicians.
-The program is also suited to individuals currently employed in the field of drafting who are seeking additional training.
+The intention of the Associate in Applied Science (AAS) degree in computer-aided design is to prepare students for immediate employment as CAD technicians.
+The program is also suited to individuals currently employed in the field of drafting who are seeking training in computer-aided design.
 The training includes working on up-to-date computer stations equipped with the software currently used in the field, including AutoCAD, AutoDesk Inventor, and SolidWorks.

 What recent graduates have to say…